-Country Wedding In Abbotsford
+Make-Shift Country Wedding In Private Abbotsford Venue

-This great little hall with a big country charm was actually an old barn complete with the farm animals about two months ago.
+This great little hall with big country charm was actually an old barn complete with the farm animals about two months ago.
 With lots of work and I daresay, a fair bit of investment, the owners transformed a rundown structure that was home to horses, and all that comes with them, into a rustic and warm venue for the daughter’s wedding.

-Load in for the venue is not too bad if the vendor parks to the right of the building, the road levels out and is close to the same height as the front porch of the venue.
+Load-in for the venue is not too bad if the vendor parks to the right of the building, the road levels out and is close to the same height as the front porch of the venue.
 It is relatively easy to put a cart on the front porch, load items on a cart and wheel them into the venue.
-The main concern about this is that where the vendor has to park to get easy load in access is the only road to the parking lot.
-If the vendors vehicle is large, arriving guests may not be able to fit through to get to the parking area.
+The main concern about this is that where the vendor has to park to get easy load-in access is the only road to the parking lot.
+If the vendor’s vehicle is large, arriving guests may not be able to fit through to get to the parking area.
 Perhaps future plans will include a ramp to the front of the building for easy load in as well as for wheelchair access.
-As it stands at the time of his review, the other alternative is to pack equipment down a short stair way.
+As it stands at the time of his review, the other alternative is to pack equipment down a short stairway.

 As renovations are ongoing, things may change but the first thing I noticed when I went into the venue was some wonderful hay bale coaches in the right and left alcoves of the venue.
 Both of these rooms were decorated with vintage photos and items, including a dated sewing machine…. very nice and inviting.